Apr 08 2013

 7 Tips For (Cheap) Long-Term Travel

-If you’re a world traveler, you’re likely familiar with the set of responses that come when you tell your friends that you’ve decided to pack a bag, quit your job, and skip town.
+If you’re a world traveler, you’re likely familiar with the responses that come when you tell your friends you’ve decided to pack a bag, quit your job, and skip town.

-It’s a funny response.
-As if travel is something that chooses only the lucky ones and passes everyone else by.
-But in reality, long-term travel has nothing to do with luck.
+These are funny reactions – as if travel is something that chooses only the lucky ones and passes everyone else by.
+But, really, long-term travel has nothing to do with luck.
 It’s a choice that involves a bit of planning and sacrifice, a willingness to forgo all things comfortable (especially mattresses), and a hefty amount of guts to just go.

 The perception that long-term travel is only for the privileged, the rich, or those with dual nationalities is flawed.
-Consider the fact that between 200,000 and 250,000 young people aged 16 to 25 do long-term travel (from three to 24 months) each year.
-In Europe, taking a “gap year” is considered by many to be a rite of passage, not an unattainable fantasy that only trust fund kids get to do.
+Consider that between 200,000 and 250,000 young people ages 16 to 25 do long-term travel (from three to 24 months) each year.
+In Europe, many consider taking a “gap year” a rite of passage, not an unattainable fantasy that only trust-fund kids can afford.

-So in the tradition of all those who have hit the road before us, we bring you the top ways to find low airfare, book a one-way ticket and travel the world for free, or at least for as much as you’d be spending at home.
+So, in the tradition of all those who have hit the road before us, we bring you the top ways to find low airfare, book a one-way ticket and travel the world for free, or at least, for as much as you’d be spending if you stayed home.

 Teaching English as a Foreign Language

-Once you are certified — which you can do at home or abroad — hiring practices depend on the nation or part of the world you wish to go to, and it’s important to do your research carefully.
-Passing a TEFL Certification course means you can work a variety of jobs—from private language schools and tutoring to high school and universities, all while living in a foreign country.
+Once you are certified — which you can do at home or abroad — hiring practices depend on the nation or part of the world you wish to visit, and it’s important to do your research carefully.
+Passing a TEFL certification course means you can work a variety of jobs, from tutoring to teaching at private language schools, high schools and universities – all while living in a foreign country.

-Have a skill you can offer or teach to others?
-Maybe you can teach surfing, diving, or yoga, be an entertainer on a cruise ship or help redesign a resort?
-Search for resorts and vacation destinations in locations that appeal to you and reach out to to explain your qualifications and offer your services.
-Oftentimes in developing countries, hotels and resorts will be looking for high-level professionals that they cannot find locally.
-In exchange for working, you may just get accommodation and food, but it’s a good way to start and you can always find more work once you get there.
+Have a skill you can offer or teach others; can you, for instance, teach surfing, diving, or yoga, be an entertainer on a cruise ship, or help redesign a resort?
+Search for resorts and vacation destinations in locations that appeal to you and reach out to them, explain your qualifications, and offer your services.
+Often, in developing countries, hotels and resorts are looking to hire high-level professionals and cannot find them locally.
+In exchange for working, you might only get accommodation and food.
+But that’s a good start, and you can always find more work once you get there.

 Go Off the Books

-The biggest hurdle for a lot of people who want to stay away for a long time by working abroad is a getting the correct visa to do so.
+The biggest hurdle for many who want to stay away a long time by working abroad is getting the correct visa to do so.
 While most countries do require a specific visa to get a proper job, it’s often the case that menial, off-the-books work is available if you know where to look.
-While this certainly depends on the country or city you’re in (big cities in developed countries are more likely to have employers that follow the rules), finding domestic/childcare, construction, promotional, or part-time work in a hostel or bar is not an impossibility once you’re on the ground meeting locals and searching classifieds.
+While this certainly depends on the country or city you’re in (big cities in developed countries are more likely to have employers that follow the rules), finding work in domestic/child care, construction, promotional, or part-time work in a hostel or bar is not an impossibility once you’re on the ground meeting locals and searching classifieds.

 There are countless options to volunteer abroad.
-However, some of them require that you pay more than just your costs, which while not always a scam, isn’t really necessary.
-Just be sure that the organization you’re on board with stands for something you actually believe in.
-Religious organizations aren’t going to be subtle about why they are in a given country, so don’t assume that you’ll be able to ignore religious undertones if that’s not something you really want to promote.
+However, some of them require you pay more than just your costs – which, while not always a scam, isn’t really necessary.
+Just be sure that the organization you’re on-board with stands for something you actually believe in.
+Religious organizations aren’t going to be subtle about why they are in a given country, so don’t assume you’ll be able to ignore religious undertones if that’s not something you really want to promote.

 Travel Begets Travel

-Perhaps the most beautiful thing you’ll find on the road are random friendships with people from all over the world.
+Perhaps the most beautiful thing you’ll discover on the road is you’ll make random friendships with people from all over the world.
 If you’ve never done it, you’ll be surprised how easy it is to make friends as a solo traveler.
-Nearly everyone you meet is in the same mindset of possibility and self discovery.
-The upside of that, of course, is that next time you want to hit the road, you’ll realize you have friends in New Zealand, Belgium, and Singapore, all of whom you met while staying in a seedy hostel in Amsterdam.
+Nearly everyone you meet is in the same mindset of possibility and self-discovery.
+The upside of that, of course, is the next time you want to hit the road, you’ll realize you have friends in New Zealand, Belgium, and Singapore, all of whom you met while staying in a seedy hostel in Amsterdam.

-To an older generation, it might sound like a Internet predators playground, but CouchSurfing is a remarkable community with nearly 4 million members worldwide with the primary motivation of meeting new and interesting people.
-Using it properly means creating an account (on which you include your mission, philosophy, interests, and skills you can offer) and, over time, acting as both guest and host while providing feedback and building credibility.
+To an older generation it might sound like an Internet predator’s playground, but CouchSurfing is a remarkable community comprising nearly 4 million members worldwide, all of whose primary motivation is meeting new and interesting people.
+Using it properly means creating an account – on which you provide your mission, philosophy, and interests, as well as any skills you can offer – and, over time, acting as both guest and host while providing feedback and building credibility.

-There are security measures in place, and according to CouchSurfing CEO Daniel Hoffman, “We have had over 6 million positive experiences, with only a tiny fraction of 1 per cent negative.”
-While it may not be the best way to secure accommodation for months at a time, it’s a great option for shorter trips once you’re already based somewhere for a few months.
+There are security measures in place, and according to CouchSurfing CEO Daniel Hoffman, “We have had more than 6 million positive experiences, with only a tiny fraction of 1 percent negative.”
+While it might not be the best way to secure accommodation for months at a time, it’s a great option for shorter trips once you’re already based somewhere for a few months.

-There’s one thing you absolutely must have if you want to hit the road for an extended period of time: a willingness to make it work.
-It’s most definitely not going to be an easy ride and you will have moments where your plan is nonexistent and your funds are lingering in negative territory.
+Regardless of which of these options suits you best, there’s one thing you absolutely must have if you want to hit the road for an extended period: a willingness to make it work.
+It won’t be an easy ride, and you will have moments when your plan is nonexistent and your funds are lingering in negative territory.
 But those moments — the ones that cultivate resourcefulness and resilience — are precisely why travel changes you as a person.
 They also make for the best stories down the line.